 What are the elections?

-In a nutshell, it's your chance to make your voice heard while studying at Cardiff University.
+In a nutshell, the Elections are your chance to make your voice heard while studying at Cardiff University.

 It offers you a chance to change things about your university life by electing people who can best represent your views.

 The Students' Union is a democratic membership organisation.
 This means that every decision we make is made by you, our students at Cardiff University.
 The Students' Union is led by groups such as Sabbatical Officers, Campaign Officers, Student Senate, Scrutiny Committee, and NUS delegates.